Open-Gea/Open-Gea/README.md

 #### External Services

-YvY uses some external services to provide added value to some modules.
+Gea Project uses some external services to provide added value to some modules.

 Such is the case in the water footprint calculation, where the Meteostat API is used to calculate its values.